Perkedel/Lah-Mboh/CONTRIBUTING.md

 ## Use Issue much less

 Issue is designed for bug reporting & too small too fork for submissions.

+## Testing your Map

+Simply Clone this entire source code, then load this entire project folder as your PWAD.

 ## Iyeah